jackyzha0/jackyzha0.github.io/content/thoughts/meaning.md

 Honestly thought this bit would talk more about why Ethereum is meaningful in the context of [web3](toc/web3.md) and [decentralization](thoughts/decentralization.md) :((

 With respect to the argument that 'the fight for liberty' being a fight fought with technical protocols and not natural language is interesting.
 I think natural language is absolutely necessary and that discourse is pretty similar to change itself.
 Shared [terminology and labels](thoughts/labels-and-quantization.md) for discourse is important for both.
 Change can happend based off of perceived improvement which is correlated with how well that improvement is communicated.

+Seems similar to [praxis](thoughts/praxis.md) debate, too many layers of abstractions on theory that is no longer grounded in practice becomes useless unless applied.
+The arguments then occur in the abstract definitions of the labels and less so how they actually apply.